-- 1. ACT scores (less than 3 years old) of 18+ in English and Reading allows for placement into EN111 - SAT scores (2016 or later) of 480+ in Evidence-Based Reading and Writing allows for placement into EN111 - 3.
+- 1. ACT scores (less than 3 years old) of 18+ in English and Reading allows for placement into EN111 - 2.
+SAT scores (less than 3 years old) of 480+ in Evidence-Based Reading and Writing allows for placement into EN111 - 3.
 Students whose ACT or SAT scores do not place them into EN111 must take the Accuplacer exam to determine appropriate placement - 4.
 Transfer credits in English from another college must be reviewed by the BMCC Registrar and Department Chair.
-If your English courses were taken three (3) or more years ago, you may be required to take the English placement test.
-If the English course you took three (3) or more years ago was at college level, you may need to re-take the course before moving on to a next level, or consult the department chair about taking a departmental exam to update your credit
+Students with English credit who wish to pursue further English courses may do so if their prerequisite courses are not more than three years old.
+If the student's English pre-requisite courses are more than three years old the student must take the departmental exam or the English placement exam to determine eligibility for prospective English course enrollment. - 5.
+Students may enroll in EN219 or EN256 if their completed EN112 course (or equivalent) is more than three years old.